axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

       </td>
      </tr>
      <tr>
-      <th>People can learn to distribute ownership of the company to their peers</th>
+      <th>People need to learn to distribute ownership of the company to their peers</th>
       <td>In the <span class='_paradigm'>Fiat</span> world we live in, getting ownership in a business is a big deal.
 Many meetings happen, voices and tempers rise, and finally an agreement is cast in stone.
 After much grumping the investor hands over cash and in exchange the business owner signs a stock certificate over to the investor.</td>
      </tr>
     </table>